koto-lang/koto/crates/cli/docs/language_guide.md

 export let foo: Number = -1
 ```

+`export` also accepts maps, or any other iterable value that yields a series of key/value pairs.
-`export` also supports map syntax, which can be convenient when exporting a lot of values:
+This is convenient when exporting a lot of values, or generating exports programatically.

 ```koto
 ##################